 Medically reviewed by Tina Patel, Contact Lens Optician at Feel Good Contacts on 25 April 2023

 Age-related macular degeneration happens when part of the retina is damaged due to ageing complications.
 The condition is known to affect millions of people around the globe.
 It is fourth in the list of diseases that commonly lead to blindness behind cataracts, preterm birth and glaucoma.

 What is age-related macular degeneration?

-Although the condition will not necessarily lead to total vision loss, weak central vision can make performing daily activities such as driving and reading difficult.
-It will also make recognition of faces and object more challenging.
-It is also not uncommon for someone to experience hallucinations.
+Although the condition will not necessarily lead to total vision loss, weak central vision can make daily activities difficult.
+It will also make recognition of faces and objects more challenging.
+In addition to this, it is not uncommon for someone with AMD to experience hallucinations.

-What causes age-related macular degeneration?
+What causes age-related macular degeneration AMD?